sstur/git-http/man/git-http.1.md

 # IGNORING FILES TO BE SYNCED

-Add file names to `.git-ftp-ignore` to be ignored.
+Add file names to `.git-http-ignore` to be ignored.

 Ignoring all in Directory `config`: